Ace Steel

 Christopher Guy (born January 25, 1973) is an American professional wrestler, better known by his ring name Ace Steel.
 As of February 2024, he is signed to Total Nonstop Action Wrestling as a producer.
-He is perhaps best known for his time with Ring of Honor and occasional appearances for World Wrestling Entertainment, as well as his stint in WWE's Ohio Valley Wrestling developmental territory and two short runs in All Elite Wrestling as a backstage producer.
+He has worked in Ring of Honor, made occasional appearances for World Wrestling Entertainment and their Ohio Valley Wrestling developmental territory and had two short runs in All Elite Wrestling as a backstage producer.
 As a trainer, he has trained several well-known wrestlers, such as CM Punk, Colt Cabana, and Joe Hendry.

 Early life

 Ace Steel was born Christopher Guy on January 25, 1973 in Chicago, Illinois.

 Professional wrestling career

 Early career (1991–2002)

 Guy became interested in professional wrestling after watching American Wrestling Association shows at the International Amphitheatre as a child.
 He debuted in October 1991 after training with Windy City Pro Wrestling.

 Steel eventually formed a tag team with Danny Dominion first known as the L.A.
 Connection in Windy City Wrestling then the Hollywood Hardbodies.
 Along with Dominion, Steel worked as both wrestlers and trainers for St. Paul Championship Wrestling, an independent promotion and professional wrestling school, from 1998 to 2001 until the promotion was renamed to Steel Domain Wrestling.
 During this time, Steel held the promotion's Television Championship, and became the last man to hold it under the SPCW banner and the first under the SDW banner.

 Steel worked for Independent Wrestling Association Mid-South.
 On February 8, 2002, he defeated Kurt Krueger for the promotion's Light Heavyweight Championship.
 Steel defended the championship against Rey Mysterio Jr. in hard fought time limit draw.
 He held the title until March 8, when he lost it to Vic Capri.
 Steel would eventually reclaim the title on May 3 after defeating Capri in a thirty-minute Iron Man match, but was stripped of the title in June when he failed to defend it within the thirty-day limit.